cwatson1998/chriswatson.github.io/_pages/index.md

 ---

 My name is Chris Watson and I'm a fifth-year Ph.D. student at the University of Pennsylvania, where I am very fortunate to be advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur/) and [Dinesh Jayaraman](https://www.seas.upenn.edu/~dineshj/).
+I am also very fortunate to have worked with [Corina Păsăreanu](https://www.andrew.cmu.edu/user/pcorina/) at the NASA Ames Research center as a research intern during summer 2024.
+Before starting my Ph.D., I completed my undergraduate studies in Computer Science at Cornell University.

 I work at the intersection of robot learning and formal methods.
 In particular, I study how human-provided and autonomously-discovered task structure can be combined to scaffold effective learning.
 Ideally, it would be easy for a human to specify a task in a way that